EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 ### ADC

 Just above the op-amps are a pair of ADC chips (analog-to-digital).
 Each chip has four channels for a total of eight inputs.
 Three of these are dedicated to converting the machine values/voltages (1.0V, 2.5V and 4.0V) to digital form.
-The other five are, unsurprisingly, used to convert the source-voltage inputs to digital form.
+The other five are, unsurprisingly, used to convert the source-voltage inputs (**SRC1** through **SRC5**) to digital form.

 The ESP32 reads the 8 digital values over I2C.